OfficeDev/office-js-docs-pr/docs/quickstarts/powerpoint-quickstart-content.md

 ### Update the manifest

-1. Open the XML manifest file in the add-in project.
+1. Open the add-in only manifest file in the add-in project.
 This file defines the add-in's settings and capabilities.

 1. The `ProviderName` element has a placeholder value.
 Replace it with your name.